-33 How is a security interest over a deposit account established?
-How is a security interest perfected?
+How is a security interest over a deposit account established?How is a security interest perfected?

 A security interest over accounts is established by pledging the relevant account and notifying the relevant account holder of the pledge.
 It is recommended that such account is blocked or fixed in order to be valid security under UAE law.
 It is appreciated that for operating accounts this may not be feasible and there are various methods such as the use of addenda to address this.
+Federal Law 20 of 2016 also changes the existing position, but at the time of writing the implementing regulations have not yet been published.
+Accordingly, specific legal advice for the updated positionshould be sought.

-34 How are security interests in non-vessel collateral enforced?
+35 | How are security interests in non-vessel collateral enforced?

-Security interests in non-vessel collateral is normally enforced by notifying the relevant debtor of the event of default and granting him or her a reasonable period to rectify such default before enforcement action commences.
+Security interests in non-vessel collateral are normally enforced by notifying the relevant debtor of the event of default and granting him or her a reasonable period to rectify such default before enforcement action commences.